andrew/ultimate-awesome/README.md

 - [awesome-mobile-development](https://github.com/CodingAleCR/awesome-mobile-development) - This is a repository full of resources that you might find useful whether you are learning mobile development or want to find tools that help you in the process.
 - [awesome-marl-engineering](https://github.com/cor3bit/awesome-marl-engineering) - A (very subjective) curated list of Safe Multi-agent Reinforcement Learning resources.
 - [awesome-soms](https://github.com/cor3bit/awesome-soms) - A curated list of resources for second-order stochastic optimization.
-- [fucking-awesome-promises](https://github.com/correia-jpv/fucking-awesome-promises) - A curated list of useful resources for JavaScript Promises.
-With repository stars⭐ and forks🍴.
 - [awesome-cratebind](https://github.com/cratebind/awesome-cratebind) - A list of resources the Cratebind team uses.
 - [awesome-git](https://github.com/crazyandcoder/awesome-git) - Git 学习总结.
 - [awesome-fake-news-detection](https://github.com/CurryTang/awesome-fake-news-detection) - Collection of fake news detection methods and a practical evaluation framework.